- Android users are nearly twice as likely to download Quibi as iPhone users, at 33.3 percent and 18.1 percent respectively.

 The average user watches Quibi nearly three days a week and typically doesn’t watch more than three episodes per session

 As Katzenberg explained with noticeable exasperation to the New York Times, it isn’t easy to draw direct comparisons to other services because Quibi is a totally unique concept.
 However, when we evaluated multiple video services, we saw that all of them have seen a substantial uptick in viewing during the quarantine.
 TikTok experienced an 18 percent increase in downloads during just the first week and, according to our own data, Netflix viewers were streaming an average of two additional hours in the same week.
-YouTube is also performing well and is currently pulling in about 15 percent of consumer broadband traffic.
+YouTube is also performing well, especially with its live TV streaming services, and is currently pulling in about 15 percent of consumer broadband traffic.

 Because people are already glued to their screens, it shouldn’t be as big of a stretch as it appears to be to attract them to something new.
 Only about 13 percent of respondents are watching more than three Quibi episodes in a single sitting.
 The average user is spending less than three days a week on the platform, and when people do watch Quibi, most are spending between 15 and 45 minutes with it.